Corruption in Nigeria: Muhammadu Buhari administration (2015–2023)

-By October 2020, however, End SARS protestors alleged that Nigerian police officers, despite being employed by what has long been perceived as being the most corruption institution in Nigeria, were no longer paid adequately and, despite calling out police brutality, called for an increase in police salaries as one of their five demands.
+By October 2020, however, End SARS protestors alleged that Nigerian police officers, despite being employed by what has long been perceived as being the most corrupt institution in Nigeria, were no longer paid adequately and, despite calling out police brutality, called for an increase in police salaries as one of their five demands.

-In May, 2022, the Accountant General of Nigeria, Ahmed Idris was arrested for money laundering and diversion of public funds.
-His tenure had been extended by President Mohammed Buhari in 2019 despite the fact that he had clocked 60yrs which is the mandatory age for retirement.
-The Accountant General is said to have committed the fraud through corruptly manipulating the Treasury Single Account (TSA), Government Integrated Financial Management Information System (GIFMIS) and Integrated Payroll and Personnel information system (IPPIS) to steal billions of Naira.
+In May 2022, the Accountant General of Nigeria, Ahmed Idris was arrested for money laundering and diversion of public funds.
+His tenure was extended by President Mohammed Buhari in 2019 despite the fact that he had clocked 60yrs which is the mandatory age for retirement.
+The Accountant General is said to have committed fraud by corruptly manipulating the Treasury Single Account (TSA), Government Integrated Financial Management Information System (GIFMIS) and Integrated Payroll and Personnel Information System (IPPIS) to steal billions of Naira.
 An official of a government agency, Revenue Mobilization, Allocation and Fiscal Commission was named as one of the parties to the corruption case.

-The government of President Mohammed Buhari has been perceived as one that has failed in curbing corrupt practices in government.
+The government of President Mohammed Buhari has been perceived as one that failed to curb corrupt practices in government.